Booandlean/Fe_Final_Project/README.md

 Step 5: In order to run the rest of the models, you will need to create 3 more folders, 'ExModeling_train', 'ExModeling_test', and 'ExModeling_val'.
 These upcoming models use pugs, golden retrievers, and pembrokes (AKA corgis)

-#### To the grader reading this, I'll write some code that will make tand move files for the user tomorrow, I'm tired and greatly underestimated what I had to get done beyond modeling.
+#### To the grader reading this, I'll write some code that will make and move files for the user tomorrow, I'm tired and greatly underestimated what I had to get done beyond modeling.

 ## Modeling Results